Ainsley579/me.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am Shiyi LIU (刘诗逸), currently a Ph.D. student in the [School of Computing and Augmented Intelligence(SCAI)](https://scai.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/).
+I am now working at the [VADER lab](https://vader.lab.asu.edu/#/) under the supervision of [Prof.Ross Maciejewski](https://rmaciejewski.faculty.asu.edu/).
+Before that, I obtained my Bachelor degree in Mechanical Engineering from Shanghai Jiao Tong University(SJTU) and Master's degree in Computer Science from ShanghaiTech University.

 ## Research Interests